Created by Anthony Horowitz

 Horowitz isn’t exactly in love with the idea — he doesn’t particularly like Hawthorne.
 And it’s plain to see why.
 The former cop is an abrasive loner prone to disturbingly racist and homophobic outbursts.
 But Horowitz is also fascinated by the detective’s almost Holmes-like deductive chops.
 Against his better judgement, Horowitz is drawn into the case, although he keeps it a secret from his wife… and his publisher.

 It might have worked if Horowitz, the blundering sidekick, had been anyone but Horowitz himself.
 The mystery itself is tricky enough, and twisty enough, and the solution fair enough.
-But Horowitz thrusting himself into the action, no matter how much humility is spread about, is an unnecessary distraction, coming off as, alternately, an awkward attempt at self-branding or a colossal, self-serving egofest.
+But Horowitz thrusting himself into the action, no matter how much self-deprecating humility is spread about, is an unnecessary distraction, coming off as, alternately, an awkward attempt at self-branding or a colossal, self-serving egofest.
 I don’t buy it.
 It’s just too wink-wink meta for me.
 Too cute by half.

 Nor does it help that Hawthorne himself is such an unlikeable asshole.
 He remains hard to pin down, beyond his general unpleasantness–a fact Horowitz himself frequently mentions in his play-by-play, like the book was some sort of reality show.
 Or was it a pre-emptive strike against critics?

-But that’s the crux of the problem.
+Maybe that’s the crux of the problem.
 The sleight-of-hand that is required to shuffle Horowitz from character to narrator to author is awkward and disconcerting, like the special effects in an old sci-fi B-flick.
 The wires are too obvious and the story never quite good enough to make us ignore them.

 But what do I know?